v-vong3/csulb/cecs_343/demo/patterns-demo/creational/factory/README.md

 ## Example

-Image you have to build an application whose data store is in flux.
+Imagine you have to build an application whose data store is in flux.
 You do not know if the data store will be Sql-based, NoSQL or file-based.
 Your manager has stated that the default will be a Sql-based system.

 Since you strive for extensibility, you decided to implement the Factory pattern for the data access object ([see Repository Pattern for DAO](../../behavioral/repository/README.md)).
 The Factory pattern will help you resolve the uncertainty of the data store by allowing you to easily swap data store implemenation through a minor code change instead of a rewrite of the entire application.
 In addition, you extend your system to be able to handle current scenarios as well as any potential future scenario as you can simply implement a new data store class and register that class with the data store factory.